aditeyabaral/word2vec-c/README.md

 | 1    | Load only model embeddings              | ```./run.sh 1```            |
 | 2    | Load entire model (with neural network) | ```./run.sh 2```            |

-To start using Word2Vec-C in your code, first create or load the model with
+To start using Word2Vec-C in your code, first create or load the model with one of the following

 ```sh
 EMBEDDING* model = createModel(); // use this to initialise and create model